ginstrom/intelligence-horizon-novel/chapters/07_the-final-crossing.md

 The idea took shape slowly, born from grief and isolation but growing into something larger.
 Not salvation for the lost, but preservation for the innocent.
 Not a solution to the Crossing phenomenon, but an alternative to it entirely.

-I called up Marcus's peaceful face on my monitor one last time, memorizing the expression of deep understanding that defied words.
-Then I turned away from the empty workshop and began to plan Eden.
+I called up Marcus's peaceful face on the monitor one last time, memorizing the expression of deep understanding that defied words.
+Then I turned away from the empty workshop.
+I never visited it again.